Artificial electrostatic crystals: a new platform for creating correlated quantum states

+This `loop current Wigner insulator' model also explains the strong suppression of the resistance despite the activation gap being largely unaffected by the magnetic field.
+The large magnetic moment of the loop currents makes them easily orderable, even under the influence of a tiny magnetic field $B_{\perp}$.
+Conductivity of the correlated state is only provided by electrons thermally excited over the correlation induced energy gap $\Delta$.
+At $B_{\perp}=0$, these electrons scatter due to exchange interaction from the thermal fluctuations of the disordered magnetic moments.
+Applying $B_{\perp}$ orders the loop currents, reducing scattering and thereby increasing conductivity, but does not change the gap.
+This mechanism agrees well with the experimental observation that resistance decreases with the application of a small $B_{\perp}$, while the size of the energy gap $\Delta$ remains largely unaffected.

+Interestingly our theoretical estimates also predict that the electron spins align ferromagnetically with an effective Heisenberg ferromagnetic interaction $J_F \sim 1$ K (Supplementary section XI).
+This behavior contrasts with the antiferromagnetic spin alignment typically observed in Mott insulators, where each lattice site is occupied.
+In our case, the correlated insulator emerges at a fractional filling of the kagome lattice, involving more than one orbital state.
+Consequently, spin ferromagnetism arises through the Goodenough-Kanamori-Anderson mechanism.
+These intriguing properties of the observed correlated state, hosted by the electronic kagome lattice, are quite different to states observed in Moir\'{e} systems and open exciting opportunities for future experimental exploration.

+In summary, we have established a new platform for creating solid-state artificial crystals, enabling studies of physical phenomena driven by long-range hopping and strong Coulomb interactions.
+Using this method, we observed a strong insulating state in a kagome flat band, stabilised by long-range Coulomb repulsion and consistent with the model of a loop-current Wigner insulator.
+The discovery of this unique correlated state is particularly significant, as a true kagome lattice is rarely realized in other artificial solid-state systems, and correlation effects in such systems have yet to be observed in transport experiments.

-We emphasise that our approach not only allows lattices of any geometry to be created, but is material agnostic and can be applied to a variety of 2D systems, including atomically thin materials~\cite{brey_emerging_2009, Zhang21, Yang22, krix_patterned_2023}.
-Furthermore, the technique can be extended to create topological systems by introducing a spin-orbit interaction by using valence band holes instead of conduction band electrons~\cite{Sushkov13}, or to study exotic phases in honeycomb and kagome systems~\cite{li_artificial_2020,ghorashi_cano_topological_2023} including ferrielectric and topological ferromagnetic states in the high magnetic field regime~\cite{mishra_interactioneffects_Hofstadter2016, mai_interaction-driven_Hofstadter2023}.
-Overall, the ability to create arbitrary crystal geometries, with unprecedented control over topology, doping, spin-orbit interaction, and superlattice potential will allow an enormous variety of systems to be fabricated and studied.
+We emphasise that our approach not only allows lattices of any geometry to be created, but is also material agnostic, making it applicable to a variety of 2D systems, including atomically thin materials~\cite{brey_emerging_2009, Zhang21, Yang22, krix_patterned_2023}.
+Furthermore, the technique can be extended to generate topological systems by introducing spin-orbit interactions through the use of valence band holes instead of conduction band electrons~\cite{Sushkov13}, or extended to study exotic phases in honeycomb and kagome systems~\cite{li_artificial_2020,ghorashi_cano_topological_2023, Yin22} including ferrielectric and topological ferromagnetic states in the high magnetic field regime~\cite{mishra_interactioneffects_Hofstadter2016, mai_interaction-driven_Hofstadter2023}.
+Overall, the ability to create arbitrary crystal geometries, with unprecedented control over topology, doping, spin-orbit interaction, and superlattice potential opens up the possibility of fabricating and studying an extensive variety of synthetic quantum matter.